Best Coffee Recipes for Two to Make at Home

 Flavor notes

 Cold brew reduces acidity and magnifies chocolate/nut notes.
-A pinch of sea salt in the mug can round sweetness beautifully.
+A pinch of sea salt in the mug can round the sweetness beautifully.

 Cozy Flavor Builders for Two Cups (Simple but Transformative)